plowsof/monero-fund-watch/README.md

 If/when all outgoing transactions are disclosed, then an 'unofficial' monthly transparency report can be tweeted automatically e.g. ' ?xmr in, ?xmr out ' and to see what it was spent on you just have to scroll through the twitter feed.

 The original version of this script had a fixed rate of 1 transaction per website scrape.. a fixed block size if you will.
-This isn't Monero like at all, so i improved upon this by collecting transactions over a 20 minute window (dynamic blocksize?) so now there is only 1 website scrape every 20 minutes maximum for multiple transactions.
+This isn't Monero like at all, so i improved upon this by collecting transactions over a 20 minute window (dynamic blocksize?) so now there is only 1 website scrape every 20 minutes maximum for n transactions.

 # Like this idea and want to show some support?: